Biryani is India’s most popular dish – so why does the BJP hate it so much?

 The final step of a biryani involves dum.
 Meat and rice are layered inside a thick degh, its cover sealed with dough and cooked on a low flame.
 It’s a magical process that steeps the rice – and remember, at its heart, the biryani is a rice dish – in the flavours of meat, masala and aromatics.

 It would be an odd person who would not appreciate such culinary artistry.
-Yet, these are odd times in India.
-“Biryani” has become a slur, dog whistle and political weapon in the bruising battle Delhi assembly elections.
+Yet, these are odd times.
+“Biryani” has become a slur, dog whistle and political weapon in the bruising electoral battle for the Delhi assembly.
 As part of its campaign to attack the protests against the National Register of Citizens, the Bharatiya Janata Party has sunk to a horrifying low: it has demonised biryani.

 The BJP has repeatedly made the allegation that the Aam Aadmi Party government was serving up biryani to the protestors at Shaheen Bagh, the site of the agitation in Delhi against the Citizenship Amendment Act that has lasted more than 50 days.
 On Wednesday, Amit Malviya, head of the BJP’s IT cell excitedly tweeted out, “Proof of Biryani being distributed at Shaheen Bagh!”.